You'll be re-directed to the Financial Professional site.

 Documents

-The S&P 500 Index is a market capitalization-weighted index of 500 large-capitalization stocks commonly used to represent the U.S. equity market.
-The S&P 500 Index (''Index'') and associated data are a product of S&P Dow Jones Indices LLC, its affiliates and/or their licensors and has been licensed for use by Dodge & Cox. © 2024 S&P Dow Jones Indices LLC, its affiliates and/or their licensors.
+The S&P 500 Index (''Index'') and associated data are a product of S&P Dow Jones Indices LLC, its affiliates and/or their licensors and has been licensed for use by Dodge & Cox. © 2026 S&P Dow Jones Indices LLC, its affiliates and/or their licensors.
 All rights reserved.
 Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.
 For more information on any of S&P Dow Jones Indices LLC’s indices please visit www.spdji.com.
 S&P® is a registered trademark of Standard & Poor’s Financial Services LLC (''SPFS'') and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (''Dow Jones'').
 Neither S&P Dow Jones Indices LLC, SPFS, Dow Jones, their affiliates nor their licensors (''S&P DJI'') make any representation or warranty, express or implied, as to the ability of any index to accurately represent the asset class or market sector that it purports to represent and S&P DJI shall have no liability for any errors, omissions, or interruptions of any index or the data included therein.

-Price-to-earnings (P/E) ratios are calculated using 12-month forward earnings estimates from third-party sources as of the reporting period.
+Price-to-Earnings (forward) ratios are calculated using 12-month forward earnings estimates from third-party sources as of the reporting period.
 Estimates reflect a consensus of sell-side analyst estimates, which may lag as market conditions change.

-Portfolio Turnover is calculated as the lesser of portfolio purchases or sales divided by the average portfolio value for the period.
+Portfolio Turnover is calculated as the lesser of the portfolio purchases or sales divided by the average portfolio value for the period.